rohanthewiz/go_notes/README.md

     -t Title
     -d Description
     -b Body
+    -g Comma separated list of Tags

 Example:
 ```
 ./go_notes -t "My First Note" -d "Yep, it's my first note" -b "The body is where you give the long story about the note.
-I'm thinking you should be able to use all kinds of symbols too, but those need to be tested."
+I'm thinking you should be able to use all kinds of symbols.
+Double-quotes should be escaped with a backslash" -g "Test"
 ```

 ###Retrieving Notes